Mauna Luan

 Multiple remarks explicitly contradict sewer inclusion, including statements like "$43.73/mo for sewer," "There's an additional $65 fee per month for sewer fee," and "Sewer Fee Paid Separately."
 That pattern appears consistent across multiple listings and suggests sewer is not included in the maintenance fee.

 Water is strongly confirmed as included in the maintenance fee.
-MLS data shows WATER in 18 of 20 listings, and remarks directly list water among the HOA-covered items.
-The evidence is consistent and unlikely to be agent noise.
+The MLS data shows WATER in 18 of 20 listings, and the remarks directly mention water among included HOA items, so this is highly reliable.

 No analysis available